Bebaz0/client-work-showcase/RestaurantReservationsApp/README.md

 ## Features
 - Create and cancel reservations with real-time updates.
+- Ability to set the restaurant full for a specific time of a specific day
-- Search bar to quickly find reservations.
+- Search bar and FIlters to quickly find reservations.
 - “Past Reservations” section that includes both expired and canceled bookings.
 - Custom alert components replacing native browser alerts for better UX.
-- PIN access system for added security.
+- PIN access,Honeypot,Token login with login attempts for added security.
 - Role-based permissions:
   - Manager: full access.
   - Employee: restricted from canceling reservations.